Wildlife Watching by Canoe: A Beginner’s Guide

 A calm morning or evening paddle is often the most rewarding.

-How to Paddle Quietly (and Why It Matters)
+How to Paddle Quietly (and Why It Helps Spotting Wildlife)

 Wildlife responds to sound and movement long before you get close.
 A quiet canoe becomes part of the landscape.